 - Pockets.
 These help you organize your spending.
 You can sort your direct debits, subscriptions, and scheduled payments into different ‘pockets.’
 Bills are paid automatically from these pockets when they're due.
 You can also set money aside to cover these recurring transfers, so your principal bank account balance is free for you to use without overspending.

 To help reach your saving goals, you can also put money aside in vaults.
 From there, you can withdraw money instantly while enjoying a 0.65% daily interest ratio for your GBP funds.
-You can create separate personal vaults for different currencies (euros (EUR), USD, GBP, etc.) and keep commodities and cryptocurrencies.
+You can create separate personal vaults for different currencies (euros (EUR), USD, GBP, etc.) and keep commodities.
 You can even open group vaults to save with friends and family.

 Revolut enables you to send and request money with just a tap and no hidden fees.
 In fact, you can make free transfers to other Revolut users in over 30 countries – and add a gif to your payments to make them laugh.
 Win-win!
 Sending money to local bank accounts is also free, and international money transfers come at cheap exchange rates.